Types of creditor

 If you are an unsecured creditor in a NAP, you can but aren’t required to file a claim.
 You also cannot continue to chase the debtor directly for payment.

-Unsecured creditors in a Summary Instalment Order (SIO)
+Unsecured creditors in a Debt Repayment Order (DRO)

-A Summary Instalment Order (SIO) is a formal arrangement that allows a debtor to pay back some or all of their debts to their creditors in instalments.
-SIOs usually take place over three years, but they can last up to five years in special circumstances.
+A Debt Repayment Order (DRO) is a formal arrangement that allows a debtor to pay back some or all of their debts to their creditors in instalments.
+DROs usually take place over three years, but they can last up to five years in special circumstances.

-If you are a creditor, you will be sent details before the SIO is made.
+If you are a creditor, you will be sent details before the DRO is made.
 You have a right to object to the proposal.

-Once the SIO is made, you can file an electronic claim.
+Once the DRO is made, you can file an electronic claim.
 You will need to provide evidence to support your claim.

-If you are included in the SIO as a creditor, you will not be able to take other recovery actions, e.g. take your debtor to court.
+If you are included in the DRO as a creditor, you will not be able to take other recovery actions, e.g. take your debtor to court.

 Unsecured creditors in a Voluntary Administration